-Date: Student Name: Dear Parents: language instruction from an ESOL teacher. to Speakers of Other Languages" (ESOL) program, your child receives effective As an English Learner, your child also qualifies for additional supports that we offer to our child exits from the state ESOL program, we will also exit your child from these Your child's English skill was most recently ELLs 2.0® and received an overall score of tested with the: \[\subseteq \text{W-APT\end{approx} or MODEL\end{approx}} \] \[\subseteq \text{WIDA Screener\end{approx}}; \] \[\subseteq \text{ACCESS for Data a child to be placed in the ESOL program.} \] as support his or her academic needs.
-For hig elp improve your child's listening, speaking, reading and writing skills in English as well gh school students who receive these additional supports, the graduation rate is%, his/her language program services are developed together with special education staff Education Program (IEP).
-Imagine Learning Language and Literacy Pr ogram path that continually adjusts to your child's relanguage to optimize the development of Engas reading and listening comprehension, basifluency.
-Imagine Learning is a research-basic pegins the program, an Initial Placement Tes by program offers explicit, targeted online instruction within an individualized learning needs.
-The program provides engaging activities with support in your child's first glish language skills.
-These activities teach critical language and literacy concepts such ic vocabulary, academic language, grammar, phonological awareness, phonics, and sed program which is aligned to the Georgia Performance Standards.
-As your child st will be given.
-This placement test will determine a developmentally appropriate sments and benchmarks will direct your child toward meeting age-appropriate academic and graduation. supports for your child.
-If you would like to decline participation for your child, talk about parent meetings, please contact the person whose name, phone number, and e- Name: Title: Telephone Number: E-ma il:
+Date: Student Name: Dear Parents: language instruction from an ESOL teacher.
+A o Speakers of Other Languages" (ESOL) program, your child receives effective s an English Learner, your child also qualifies for additional supports that we offer to r child exits from the state ESOL program, we will also exit your child from these Your child's English skill was most recently to ELLs 2.0® and received an overall score of ested with the: $\square$ W-APT® or MODEL®; $\square$ WIDA Screener®; or $\square$ ACCESS for Scores lower than 5.0 qualify a child to be placed in the ESOL program. as support his or her academic needs.
+For high improve your child's listening, speaking, reading and writing skills in English as well school students who receive these additional supports, the graduation rate is%. is/her language program services are developed together with special education staff ducation Program (IEP).
+Imagine Learning Language and Literacy Prog gram path that continually adjusts to your child's ner language to optimize the development of Engli as reading and listening comprehension, basic fluency.
+Imagine Learning is a research-based begins the program, an Initial Placement Test v program offers explicit, targeted online instruction within an individualized learning eds.
+The program provides engaging activities with support in your child's first ish language skills.
+These activities teach critical language and literacy concepts such vocabulary, academic language, grammar, phonological awareness, phonics, and d program which is aligned to the Georgia Performance Standards.
+As your child will be given.
+This placement test will determine a developmentally appropriate ments and benchmarks will direct your child toward meeting age-appropriate academic d graduation. apports for your child.
+If you would like to decline participation for your child, talk bout parent meetings, please contact the person whose name, phone number, and e- Name: Title: Telephone Number: E-mail: